nooproject/noo/docs/noofile.md

 This field is the remote location of the template repository.
 This can be in two different formats currently:

-- `git:` - This is the GitHub format.
-It can be used like this: `git:vcokltfre/api-template`
+- `git:` - This is the git format.
+It can be used like this: `git:https://github.com/vcokltfre/api-template.git`
 - `file:` - This is the local file format.
 It can be used like this: `file:~/templates/api-template`

 This field is required for cloning a noofile, but is **not** required when using `noo mod`.